hyperfiction/HypSystem/README.md

 <b>Android:</b>

  - show_loading : show a loading spinner

  - hide_loading : hide the loading
    spinner

  - dismiss_loading : dismiss the spinner

  - isWifi : Test if the device is Wifi connected

  - getScreen_bucket : Return the device
    screen bucker

  - getDensity : Return the screen
    density of the device

+ - wakeLock : Acquire a FULL_WAKE_LOCK

- - wakeLock : Prevent screen dimming
+ - keepScreen_on : Prevent screen dimming

  - lightsOut : Lights Out mode

  - getLocal_IP  : Get the local ip of the
    device

  - openDialog : Open a native Android
    Dialog